 Broadly, my research interests involve using remote sensing techniques to study cryospheric and hydrologic processes in the pan-Arctic region.
 I'm particularly interested in developing new methodology for studying Arctic hydrologic processes and understanding the how the Arctic hydrologic system is responding to climate change.

 Surface hydrology of the Greenland Ice Sheet

-In press: Cooley, S.W. and P. Christoffersen (2017), Observation bias correction reveals more rapidly draining lakes on the Greenland Ice Sheet, Journal of Geophysical Research - Earth Surface.
+Cooley, S.W. and P. Christoffersen (2017), Observation bias correction reveals more rapidly draining lakes on the Greenland Ice Sheet, Journal of Geophysical Research - Earth Surface 122. (pdf)

 Terrestrial Arctic hydrology

-In prep: Cooley, S.W., L.C.
+In review: Cooley, S.W., L.C.
 Smith, L. Stepan and J. Mascaro, Tracking dynamic surface water changes with high frequency Planet CubeSat imagery, Remote Sensing

 Cooley, S.W. and T.M.
 Pavelsky (2016), Spatial and temporal patterns in Arctic river ice breakup observed through automated detection of river ice using MODIS imagery, Remote Sensing of Environment. (pdf)